james-jackson-TX/Cyclistic-Case-Study/README.md

 ![This is an image](https://i.imgur.com/4nWxQF9.png)

 When we look at the average ride times, the members data is remarkably flat with little variance from day to day but with a slight increase on the weekends, where the data for the casual riders vary considerably from day to day, but especially increase with longer rides on the weekends.

+## 5.3 Create viz for rides by bike type and rider type

 Now let's look at a plot for rides by bike type and rider type.
 ```r